 1. We're sure you know about the Sagrada Familia but, did you know there is a magic square on its facade?
 It is full of numbers that seem random, but if you add them together in any direction they always come to 33!
 The square is found next to The Kiss of Judas Statue.

-2. Speaking of the Sagrada Familia, know why it's taking so long to finish?
-The original designs of the temple were destroyed during the Civil War, and so both models and plans had to be remade in order to follow the architect's orders.
-However, once reconstructed they have proved to be so cutting-edge that the software used by architects has been unable to recreate them.
+2. Speaking of the Sagrada Familia, did you know why it's taking so long to finish?
+The original designs of the temple were destroyed during the Civil War, and so both the models and plans had to be remade in order to follow the architect's orders.
+However, once reconstructed they proved to be so cutting-edge that the software used by architects has been unable to recreate them.

 3. You'll probably have seen the statue of Christopher Columbus in Barcelona and heard that he is pointing towards America.
 Well in fact... he simply is not!
 In order to be pointing to the new world Columbus would have to be turned towards La Rambla, but those responsible for erecting the monument thought the statue would lose some of its meaning if it didn't point toward the sea.